 Some interviewers will ask you the scary question: “What would your first 30, 60, or 90 days look like in this role?”.

 Before you panic, remember that answering this effectively will showcase your expertise and initiative.
 As Michael Watkins, author of The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter writes, “By talking about how you would approach your first 90 days, you demonstrate agility and proactiveness.”
-Especially if you’re applying for a manager or high-level position, the ability to chart a realistic course of action will impress employers.
+Especially if you’re applying for a manager or high-level position, the ability to work smarter and chart a realistic course of action will impress employers.

 So how to draft up a 30-60-90 day plan for a job interview?
 It’s important to consider why the interviewer is asking this.
 They want to know if you can apply your skills and knowledge to this role.
 They also want to know how you plan to engage with this role – do you plan to collaborate with your team and delegate effectively?